code-423n4/2022-09-canto/README.md

 totalSupplyCumulataive += timeDiff * totalSupply
 ```

 Where timeDiff is the difference in block timestamps between the current block timestamp, and the last time time that update was called.
-This enables TWAs to be calculated between observations as follows,
+This enables time weighted average s to be calculated between observations as follows,

 ```go
 (observation[i].reserve0Cumulative - observation[i-1].resrve0Cumulative)/timeElapsed